hyl3rid/blog/data/blog/veggierice.md

 ⦁ Add chopped onions, bell pepper, minced garlic plus ginger, carrots, broccoli and sauté for 10 minutes.
 ⦁ Then add the zucchini, mushrooms and cook for 7 minutes.
 ⦁ Lower the heat and add 2 tbsp of soy sauce.
 Mix the vegetables.
-⦁ Right away include into the vegetables in the pan the jasmine rice.
-Then include the roasted cashews with freshly chopped green onions and mix throughly until the ingredients are evenly distributed.
+⦁ Right away include into the vegetables in the wok the jasmine rice.
+⦁ Include the roasted cashews with freshly chopped green onions and mix throughly until the ingredients are evenly distributed.
 ⦁ Serve and sprinkle with sesame seeds to decorate.
 Enjoy.